tiusty/Cocoon/docs/misc_tools/celery.rst

 -------------

 In development to start the celery broker and beat run:
-Note: Make sure to be at the cocoon project root
+Note: Make sure to be at the cocoon project root and have the virtual environment loaded

     ::